 What is Transformational Leadership?

+So, what is a transformational leader?
 Have you ever met a manager who was able to communicate team goals and inspire all team members strongly?
 This leadership style is known as Transformational Leadership.

 What is transformational leadership?
 The transformational leadership style is characterised by encouraging and inspiring people to innovate themselves – contributing to the growth and success of the business.
 They focus on building a strong sense of corporate culture, ownership, and autonomy at work.